codycollier/netropy/README.rst

 Netropy
 ~~~~~~~

-Netropy is a python client library for the `NIST Randomness Beacon`_.
+Netropy is a python library for the `NIST Randomness Beacon`_.